Ajuga reptans ‘Pink Elf’

-Hardy and useful
+Hardy and tough

-Will hang on during periods of dry, and tolerates heat very well.
+It is certainly hardy, as it tolerates hard frosts to at least -10C; will hang on during periods of dry, and tolerates heat very well.

 – Position: Best in 1/2 Shade, Dappled Sun & Shade, Morning Sun with Afternoon Shade, or Full Shade with good light levels.
 However also copes in the extremes of Full Shade or Sun.

 – Soil: Very unfussy.
 So it accepts everything from sand to clay, except it detests being waterlogged.
 And it is not fussy about pH, so will make a go of it in acid or alkaline (lime) soils.